vantage-sh/docs.vantage.sh/docs/autopilot.md

 AWS imposes a minimum 30-day hold time for all Reserved Instances before you can list them for sale on the AWS EC2 Reserved Instance marketplace.
 As a result, you shouldn't enable Autopilot if you expect significant _downward_ changes in your infrastructure within the first 30 days of enabling Autopilot as they can't technically be listed for sale.
 If you expect _growth_, there are no concerns around this limitation.

+## Why did Autopilot purchase instance sizes that are different from what I am using?

+Autopilot purchases RIs in denormalized units that are applicable to any size of instance in the same family, which you can see if you reference the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/apply_ri.html">AWS docs page</a>
+In other words, if you change sizes within the same instance family, the reservations still apply!

 ## Autopilot Controls

 ![Autopilot Controls](/img/autopilot_controls.png)